Speedway's Lee Richardson 'aware of the danger'

 "He would have been well aware of the dangers involved in his sport," the coroner said.

-"It's a chance that they accept in most cases."'Lived the dream'
+"It's a chance that they accept in most cases."

 Mr Craze recorded a verdict of accidental death stating that Mr Richardson, a father of three, had died following a motorcycle accident.

 "I can't look at it and say rider error, and I wouldn't want to," he said.

 Mr Richardson's mother Julie, who attended the inquest with the rider's wife, Emma, said: "It was something he always wanted to do ever since he was a young boy.

 "He fulfilled his dream.
 He lived the dream.

 "I never watched him and that's probably through fear, being his mum."

 Mr Richardson raced for clubs in Coventry, King's Lynn, Poole, Reading, Swindon and Eastbourne during his 17-year career.